wp-plugins/zedity/readme.txt

 **English** + **French** + **German** + **Greek** + **Italian** + **Russian** + **Spanish** + **Ukrainian**
 Czech and [other languages](http://zedity.com/translate/) are coming coming soon...

-**Why you'll Love Zedity:**
+**Here is why you'll Love Zedity:**

 * **Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages becomes a pleasure!

 * **Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally free to come up with what your creative ideas!

-* **Save Time & Money**: Create your content very quickly, completely hassle-free and, since you can do it without developers, saving money too!
+* **Save Time & Money**: You can finally create your content very quickly, completely hassle-free even by yourself without hiring developers and, so, saving money too!

->Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an innovative, easy and powerful approach to create responsive content!
+>Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an advanced and powerful approach to take control directly on how your responsive content looks on different devices!

-**Here is an example of Zedity (the initial 1.0 free version) in action:**
+**Here is an example of Zedity (1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 >WordPress 3.9 COMPATIBILITY: Zedity (3.1.2+) is fully compatible with WP3.9, please make sure to upgrade to the latest Zedity version.